slfletch/mvp/tenant1/README.md

   6. 05-cleanup.sh
   TODO (Stacey) Example deletes the deployed helm chart from the local cluster.
 * ./Dockerfile
-Found at the root of your repository and defines how to package the Standardized Container Docker Image (SCDI).
-The current example is
+Found at the root of your repository and used to create your Standardized Container Docker Image (SCDI).
+The current example:
   1. Has BASE_IMAGE of Ubuntu:20.04 (Line 2)
   2. Sets the proxy Environment variables if required (Line 5-10)
   3. Installs any required packages to execute the standardized scripts (Line 12-28)
-  4. Copies the standardized scripts into the Docker image to be utilized by Tekton pipelines (Line 30) your CNF.
+  4. Copies the standardized scripts into the Docker image to be utilized by Tekton pipelines (Line 30)
 * ./tekton/pipelineResource/pres-create-scdi.yaml defines the resources required to build your standardized container docker image.
   1. Creates a Persistent Volume Claim (pvc) in your defined namespace
   2. Creates a Deployment object for your Docker-in-Docker (DIND) build process